wuhaifengdhu/problmes/README.md

 1, Build the jar file
->mvn clean package
+Project Home> mvn clean package

+This will generate a dic_generate.jar under target folder, you can copy it with the folder dependency-jars to anywhere for use.

 2, Use generated jar file
->java -jar target/problems.jar input_excel output_dict
+Project Home> java -jar target/dic_generate.jar src/main/resources/test.xls  generic.dic

+3, Copy the jar dic_generate.jar for use.